sieve-project/sieve/docs/demo.md

 Generated 1 time-travel config(s) in log/rabbitmq-operator/recreate-rabbitmq-cluster/learn/generated-config
 ```

-The generated config is exactly the one shown before.
+The generated config is exactly the one used in test.